 It would be difficult to find all of the ingredients in Sleep Support for a reasonable price.
 It is a godsend for alcohol withdrawal insomnia!

-While Sleep Support is designed to help you fall asleep quickly, Alcohol Support is designed to help your body repair itself from long-term alcohol consumption.
+While Sleep Support is designed to help you fall asleep quickly, Calm Support is designed to help your mind rebalance itself from long-term alcohol consumption.

-Both of these supplements are produced by a company called Vitamin Support.
+Both of these supplements are produced by a company called Calm Support.
 This awesome company has helped thousands of people repair their bodies after chemical addictions.

-Alcohol Support contains a number of different ingredients that are not in Sleep Support that can also help to end alcohol withdrawal insomnia:
+Calm Support contains a few different ingredients that are not in Sleep Support that can also help to end alcohol withdrawal insomnia:

-Alcohol Support is the only alcohol recovery supplement I’ve seen that contains milk thistle, kudzu root, and mucuna pruriens, without which my post-acute withdrawal would have been much more difficult.
+Calm Support is the only alcohol recovery supplement I’ve seen that contains mucuna pruriens, without which my post-acute withdrawal would have been much more difficult.

-It also contains other ingredients that I’ve used since post-acute withdrawal for reducing anxiety and helping me feel more mentally stable – namely, 5-HTP, schizandra, NAC, and niacinamide.
+It also contains other ingredients that I’ve used since post-acute withdrawal for reducing anxiety and helping me feel more mentally stable.

 If I’d just quit drinking and I was struggling with alcohol withdrawal insomnia, I would take: